 You can enjoy more immersive play thanks to a built-in ‘heckler’ feature that applauds good scores and heckles poor shots.
 The ‘heckler’ feature is optional so you can play in quiet if you prefer.

-Every area on the board contains an impact sensor that sends a signal to the electronic system.
-Electronic results allow for accurate scorekeeping and give you more in-depth statistics about the gameplay.
+Every area across the surface of the board contains an impact sensor that sends a signal to the inbuilt electronic scoring system.
+Instant electronic results allow for accurate, real time score keeping and help give you more in-depth statistics about the game play.

-While some players have reservations about using anything besides steel-tips, soft-tip leagues are becoming increasingly popular, particularly with beginners.
-So much so, that top steel tip players often make the soft-tip tournaments a stop on their annual tour.
+While some players have reservations about using anything besides steel tip darts, soft tip leagues are becoming increasingly popular, particularly with beginners.
+So much so, that top steel tip players often make the soft tip tournaments a stop on their annual tours.

-As we’ve already mentioned, electronic dartboards use soft-tip darts.
-These come in several different materials, which include brass, nickel, and silver or tungsten.
-The tip consists mainly of molded plastic, which makes them safer for kids to you.
-Though, you should never let children play with darts unsupervised.
+As we’ve already mentioned, electronic dartboards use soft tip darts.
+These come in several different materials, which include brass, nickel, silver or tungsten.
+The tip consists mainly of molded plastic, which makes them safer for kids to use.
+Although, we’d recommend that children are always supervised by an adult while playing.

-When it comes to choosing your next electronic dartboard, several manufacturers are available for you to choose.
-The problem is that not everyone creates the same quality in their designs.
+When it comes to choosing your next electronic dartboard, there are a number of different brands for you to choose from.
+The problem is that not manufacturer can be considered equal.

-The most popular brands are Viper and Arachnid.
-Arachnid is the first maker of soft-tip darts and is still considered to be a premier brand.
-This line upholds its reputation for high-quality electronic darts and accessories.
-With multiple different board styles to choose from, Arachnid is genuinely the go-to brand for a good quality board, and we couldn’t agree more.
+The most popular brands include Viper and Arachnid.
+Arachnid coincidentally was the first producer of soft tip darts and is still considered to be one of the top providers.
+Arachnid upholds its reputation for high-quality electronic dartboards and accessories.
+With multiple different board styles to choose from, Arachnid is genuinely considered as the go-to brand for a good quality board, and we couldn’t agree more.

 Lastly, it’s also worth mentioning that Franklin is another popular choice among more casual dart players.
-Established back in 1946, Franklin continues to be a family-owned manufacturer since 1946 and continues to ensure quality craftsmanship which reflects in their dart products.
-Though Franklin is not as famous as Viper or Arachnid, it is a brand worth mentioning, especially for more casual players.
+Established back in 1946, Franklin continues to be a family-owned manufacturer and ensures quality craftsmanship which reflects in their products.
+Though Franklin is not nearly as popular as Viper or Arachnid, it’s a brand worth mentioning, especially for those just being introduced to the game.

-One aspect where Arachnid and Viper shine is in aesthetics.
-Their boards offer a stylish choice that looks good no matter where you mount it.
-Wood-finish cabinetry and quality craftsmanship shine through and set these two names apart from the competition.
-Whereas, with Franklin products, you don’t see the wood finish.
-Instead, you get plastic cabinet doors which aren’t as high-quality.
+One aspect where Arachnid and Viper shine is in their aesthetics.
+Their boards offer a stylish choice that looks good no matter where you choose to hang it.
+With wood-finish cabinets and quality craftsmanship, these two brands shine through from the competition.

 As we’ve mentioned, electronic dartboards use soft tip darts, which are lighter than traditional steel tips.
 To measure darts, you weigh the whole dart, including the barrel, flight, and shaft.
 Initially, these darts were lighter because of the electronic mechanism that was quite delicate and couldn’t handle the impact of anything more substantial.
-Today, the technology is improved, which is why darts are now more significant than they once were.
+Today, the technology has improved, which is why darts are now heavier than they once were.